neuraledgeai/GDP-PY/README.md

 | Projected Growth Rate: 6.93%         |
 GDP-PY's forecasting model has predicted that India's GDP will touch **4.18 trillion USD at current prices by 2025**, potentially surpassing Japan's.
 Because no forecast is perfectly exact, a likely range is also calculated.
 There is about a **95 percent chance that India’s actual GDP in 2025 will be between approximately 4.01 trillion and 4.35 trillion USD**.

 This indicates a stable growth for the economy.
 However, whether sustaining this momentum beyond 2027 is a question.
-Lowering domestic demand (including credit demand), pessimistic expectations, and the current situation of the Indian economy nearing a liquidity trap pose setbacks[^1].
+Diminishing domestic demand (including credit demand), pessimistic expectations, and the current situation of the Indian economy nearing a liquidity trap pose setbacks[^1].

 ---